brontosaurusrex/brontosaurusrex.github.io/_posts/2017-09-30-radioclicky.md

     # a more friendly no-json way seems to be working as well
     echo "cycle pause" | socat - /tmp/mpvsocket
 	echo "loadfile http://relay.181.fm:8000" | socat - /tmp/mpvsocket

+Easier to just use ordinary pipes then as in example a. (will not require socat)

+	# 1st
+	mkfifo ~/tmp/fifo
+	mpv --input-file=~/tmp/fifo --idle

+	# 2nd
+    echo "loadfile http://relay.181.fm:8000" > ~/tmp/fifo